-Indigo DQM Backup supports multiple Data Sources and Types including Microsoft SQL Server, Microsoft Access, ODBC, OLEDB, MySQL, Oracle, Postgre, Firebird, XML, JSon and CSV.
-Data Sources can be securely Backed Up and Restored using the Indigo DQM Backup Utility.
+Indigo DQM Backup supports data from multiple different sources and types including Microsoft SQL Server, Microsoft Access, ODBC, OLEDB, MySQL, Oracle, Postgre, Firebird, XML, JSon and CSV.

-Select the Item(s) to Backup from the list.
-Enter a Name for the Backup Package and the location to Backup the Data.
-Click Execute to start the Backup process.
+Select the item(s) from the list for the Data Backup.
+Enter the details for the Backup Package and the location to Backup Package.
+Click the 'Execute' button to start the Backup process.

-It is recommended for efficiency and compactness that all Backups are compressed.
-For security all Backup Packages should be Encrypted.
+It is recommended for efficiency and compactness that all Backup Packages are compressed and for security they should be encrypted.

-Encryption Passwords are used to create Strong Encryption Keys for the AES 256 System.
-Strong Passwords must be used to ensure strong Encryption Keys are generated.
-Passwords are recommended at least 16 Characters long with a mixture of upper and lower case letters, numbers and punctuation.
+Encryption passwords are used to create strong encryption keys for the AES 256 Advanced Encryption Standard.
+Strong passwords must be used to ensure strong encryption keys are generated.
+Passwords are recommended at least 16 characters long with a mixture of upper and lower case letters, numbers and punctuation.

 Backup to the Internet / Cloud